madsmtm/objc2/crates/block-sys/README.md

 - Feature flag: `compiler-rt`.

-This is effectively just a copy of Apple's older (around macOS 10.6) runtime, and is now used in [Swift's `libdispatch`] and [Swift's Foundation] as well.
+This is a copy of Apple's older (around macOS 10.6) runtime, and is now used in [Swift's `libdispatch`] and [Swift's Foundation] as well.

-This can be easily used on many Linux systems with the `libblocksruntime-dev` package.
+The runtime and associated headers can be installed on many Linux systems with the `libblocksruntime-dev` package.

 Using this runtime probably won't work together with `objc-sys` crate.